KatjaLeonteva/pokemon/README.md

 ```

 1. Get local data (`ash_collection.json`), show loading indicator while data is being retrieved.
-2. Fetch external data (Pokémon TCG API) o enrich local data (e.g., adding sets information).
+2. Fetch external data (Pokémon TCG API) to enrich local data (e.g., adding sets information).
 Merge external data with local data before rendering UI.
+3. Pre-process dataset: keep only unique cards (by card id) and add column with number of owned cards.
-3. Compute derived values for charts and tables such as duplicates, set count, etc.
+4. Compute derived values for charts and tables such as cards count, sets count, etc.
-4. Update charts and tables based on user interactions (filters, selections).
+5. Update charts and tables based on user interactions (filters, selections).
-5. State management is handled by React hooks `useState` and `useEffect`.
+6. State management is handled by React hooks `useState` and `useEffect`.
 No external state management (Redux, Zustand, etc.) is used as project complexity is low.
-6. Filtered and processed data is computed in the parent component `Dashboard.tsx` and passed down as props to child components.
+7. Filtered and processed data is computed in the parent component `Dashboard.tsx` and passed down as props to child components.
 Calculation logic is kept in separate utility functions to keep components clean.

 ### Trade-offs
 - Chart readability: more advanced charts (e.g. treemaps, scatterplots) provide deeper insights but may be harder to interpret for casual users.
-- Normally treemap is good for spotting the most and least represented categories quickly: But for this dataset values are very close to each other, making it difficult to distinguish differences between sets.
-If I had more time I would experiment with other types of visualizations or alternative KPIs describing distribution of cards by set.
+- Normally treemap is good for spotting the most and least represented categories quickly.
+But for this dataset values are very close to each other, making it difficult to distinguish differences between sets.
+With more time, I would experiment with alternative visualizations or KPIs to better represent card distribution across sets.
 - Static vs. dynamic data: the dataset is enriched with set data from an external API during initial load.
 This increases startup time, and an alternative would be asynchronous loading, where charts update progressively.
 This would improve initial responsiveness but might introduce a loading state for charts.
-- There is no single API endpoint that gives the total number of all existing Pokémon TCG cards.
+- There is no single API endpoint that gives the total number of existing Pokémon TCG cards.
 Since Pokémon TCG does not change frequently, I decided to hardcode `globalTotalCards` value based on the latest API data to save time on loading.
 - Currently, the chart components mix data processing and visualization logic in the same file.
 This means they both prepare the data and render the chart, which works for small projects but can cause issues as the project grows.
 A better approach would be to separate data processing into a separate file or service, keeping the chart components focused on rendering.

 ## Unimplemented features